 2.5.
-LACK OF AUTONOMY
+THE LACK OF AUTONOMY

 The system of decentralised education governance that was in place before 2011, when the municipalities controlled and operated the schools in their local area, led to vast inequalities between these institutions because of the huge differences between the financial resources of the municipal governments.
-This system was replaced by one of radical centralisation: The schools' own control over educational and operational decisions dropped from over two-thirds to a mere 29 per cent.
+This system was replaced by one of radical centralisation: The schools' own control over educational and operational decisions dropped from over two-thirds to a mere 29%.

-▶ These days, K-12 education is marked by excessive central control, bureaucratisation and slow speed, which have a devastating impact on performance.
-The key problem is the peculiar duality in the system of educational governance: In principle, the head teachers are responsible for defining the schools' educational/ professional decisions, and yet they have lost control over the economic/financial resources and the competences that they would need to exercise this authority.
-In the absence of the necessary institutional control, without the proper financial and educational autonomy, they cannot adapt to the local needs and the changing challenges, they cannot perform the function of supporting the children in their learning in a way that best reflects the children's individual needs and abilities.
-The state as the new controlling institution, as well as the government agencies responsible for discharging the relevant responsibilities, waste their resources on lowefficiency micro-management rather than exercising strategic control.
+These days, K-12 education is marked by excessive central control, bureaucratisation and slow speed, which have a devastating impact on performance.
+The key problem is the peculiar duality in the system of educational governance: In principle, the head teachers are responsible for defining the schools' educational and professional decisions, yet they have lost control over the economic-financial resources and the competences that they would need to exercise this authority.
+The public maintainer and its executive offices in the meantime waste their resources on low-efficiency micro-management rather exercising strategic control.